 Thank for your continuous support and prompt reply.

 I have gone through in details about your website and almost all term and articles and got much more confidence in stock investment.
-I appreciate your work on such excellent website in short and sweet guidance
+I appreciate your work on such an excellent website in short and sweet guidance

-I have analysed some good business and want to invest but awaiting since some of fear factors.
+I have analysed some good business and want to invest but awaiting since some of the fear factors.

 Please clarify some of my concerns.

-- There is global economic fear about US and Europe recession in coming years (I read lot for same), I have 60% invested in gilt funds and want to shift to stocks so should I invest now or wait to have good opportunity to come.
+- There is global economic fear about the US and Europe recession in coming years (I read a lot for same), I have 60% invested in gilt funds and want to shift to stocks so should I invest now or wait to have good opportunity to come.

-- Almost tensions are there in geo politics, Indo- Pak-China, USA- Russia etc. factors.
+- Almost tensions are there in geopolitics, Indo- Pak-China, USA- Russia etc. factors.

 - Which is bad for investment from your point of view sir- Wait for some time and invest in late or invest in current time with good business.